SanctumOS Architecture

 Naming Convention

-- Neuroanatomical names for cognitive components (Thalamus, Basal Ganglia, Dream Agent)
+- Neuroanatomical names for cognitive components (Thalamus, Basal Ganglia, Cochlea, Dream Agent)

-- Technical names for infrastructure (MCP, UI, Kernel)
+- Technical names for infrastructure (MCP, Router, Kernel)

 - Industry terms for AI/ML extensions (agents, tools, memory blocks)